Constrained bilinear optimal control of reactive evolution equations: Introduction

 One of the main limitations of additive controls is that they often cannot be implemented in practice.
 For example, in the case of nuclear reactivity control, an example of additive controls consists of adding or withdrawing neutrons from the nuclear reactor \citep{khapalov2010controllability}.
 For contaminated water treatment, controlling the sink term of the PDE can be interpreted as removing contaminants from the water.
 These control actions are often unrealistic, as the amount of contaminants or neutrons in the system is not easily manipulated.
 On the other hand, neutron absorption can be controlled by, e.g., adding or diluting chemical shim to the reactor core \citep{duderstadt1976nuclear}.
 Similarly, the decay rate of contaminants in water can be controlled by using catalysts to accelerate chemical reactions \citep{heck2019catalytic}.
 These changes in the principal intrinsic property of the system are usually described by controlling the coefficients in the PDEs, which are called \emph{bilinear controls} or \emph{multiplicative controls} \citep{glowinski2022bilinear,khapalov2010controllability}.

 \zlcomment{Although bilinear optimal control is of practical importance, only a few studies have focused on this problem \citep{kroner2009priori} and proposed efficient optimize-then-discretize computational methods \citep[see][]{braack2018optimization,borzi2016multigrid,glowinski2022bilinear,casas2025bilinear}. }These studies rely on abstract control-to-state operators that map the control variable to the PDE state whose derivatives can be evaluated by solving the corresponding adjoint PDE.
-Then, first-order optimality conditions are represented by a coupled system involving the original governing PDE, the corresponding adjoint PDE, and a variational equation forcing derivatives to be zero.
+Then, first-order optimality conditions are represented by a coupled system involving the original governing PDE, the corresponding adjoint PDE, and an equation in variational form forcing derivatives to be zero.
 Since these PDEs depend nonlinearly on the control variable, numerically solving the coupled system of equations is challenging, and only simple control constraints have been considered, such as box constraints \citep{kroner2009priori,borzi2016multigrid,casas2025bilinear} and divergence-free constraints \citep{glowinski2022bilinear}.
-To the best of authors' knowledge, no existing work has considered bilinear optimal control of PDEs with state constraints.
-Such state constraints are of great practical use, e.g., to ensure that the concentration of contaminants in water does not exceed a certain safe standard or the neutron flux in a nuclear reactor does not exceed a certain operation level.
+To the best of authors' knowledge, \zlcomment{only \emph{local} (quadratic) convergence of the numerical methods has been established for bilinear optimal control of PDEs \citep{casas2025bilinear}}.
+Moreover, no existing work has considered state constraints in bilinear optimal control problems.
+State constraints are of great practical use, e.g., to ensure that the concentration of contaminants in water does not exceed a certain safe standard or the neutron flux in a nuclear reactor does not exceed a certain operation level.
 In the context of additive controls, several methods have been proposed to handle state constraints \citep{schiela2009barrier,glowinski2020admm}, but it is not obvious how to extend these methods to bilinear controls in a numerically tractable manner.
 An alternative approach is to first discretize the PDE and then solve the resulting finite-dimensional optimal control problem.
 In general, however, such a discretize-then-optimize approach does not necessarily provide a solution that is consistent with optimality conditions of the original infinite-dimensional optimal control problem \citep{liu2019non}.